Esmael-Pinho/Third-Milestone-Project/README.md

 * As a returning user, I want recipes to include useful information such as a title, a description of what I intend and pictures is necessary.

-* As a returning user, I want to be able to search for specific posts, to make it quicker to find posts with a certain word.

 * As a returning user, I want to be able to access and use the website on any device.